Most people recognize that spending more than they earn isn’t sustainable, yet credit cards can make it easy to carry balances over time.

-Amassing credit card debt is a slippery slope, one made more slippery during a strong economy when people tend to spend more freely than when the stock market is falling.
-In May of 2019, the Federal Reserve Bank of New York reported that total household debt continued its climb for a 19th consecutive quarter.
-Payment delinquencies are up, both for younger folks under 30, but also for retirees.
-Over half of Americans have at least one credit card, and the average credit card balance was over $6,000!
+Credit card debt can accumulate gradually, especially during periods of economic strength when spending tends to increase.
+In May 2019, the Federal Reserve Bank of New York reported that total household debt had risen for the 19th consecutive quarter.
+Payment delinquencies increased among both younger consumers under 30 and retirees.
+More than half of Americans have at least one credit card, and average balances were reported to be over $6,000 at that time.

 Automate Your Payments